AwardOfSky/Fast-Radix-Sort/README.md

 <h4><b>The code looks ugly!</b></h4>
 <p>I couldn't agree more...
-  <br>This is mainly because of the excessive macros use and other
+  <br>This is mainly because of the excessive use of macros and other
   small improvements that damages the code readability.
   <br>I would not have done this changes ifthe main objective wasn't performance</p>